gitter-badger/alloy/README.md

 * Simple
 * Instant (really, really fast)
 * Polyglot (any language)
-* Optimized for Web Component projects
+* Optimized for massive Web Component projects
 * Free and Open Source (MIT License)

 ## How does Alloy compare with other Build Systems?